thenexthub/Codira/docs/ErrorHandlingRationale.md

 Error propagation for universal errors should be handled by table-based unwinding. `catch` handlers can catch both, mapping unwind exceptions to `Error` values as necessary.
-With a carefully-designed interpretation function aimed to solve the specific needs of Swift, we can avoid most of the code-size impact by shifting it to the unwind tables, which needn't ever be loaded in the common case.
+With a carefully-designed interpretation function aimed to solve the specific needs of Codira, we can avoid most of the code-size impact by shifting it to the unwind tables, which needn't ever be loaded in the common case.